apache/flink/docs/apis/streaming_guide.md

 Sometimes it is sufficient to create local discretisations, which allows the discretiser to run in parallel and apply the given discretisation logic at every discretiser instance.
 To allow local discretisation use the `local()` method of the windowed data stream.

-For example `dataStream.window(Count.of(100)).maxBy(field)` would create global windows of 100 elements (Count discretises with parallelism of 1) and return the record with the max value by the selected field, alternatively the `dataStream.window(Count.of(100)).local().maxBy(field)` would create several count discretisers (as defined by the environment parallelism) and compute the max values accordingly.
+For example, `dataStream.window(Count.of(100)).maxBy(field)` would create global windows of 100 elements (Count discretises with parallelism of 1) and return the record with the max value by the selected field; alternatively the `dataStream.window(Count.of(100)).local().maxBy(field)` would create several count discretisers (as defined by the environment parallelism) and compute the max values accordingly.

 ### Temporal database style operators

 While database style operators like joins (on key) and crosses are hard to define properly on data streams, a straightforward interpretation is to apply these operators on windows of the data streams.

 Currently join and cross operators are supported only on time windows.
-We are working on alleviating this limitations in the next release.
+We are working on alleviating this limitation in the next release.

 Temporal operators take the current windows of both streams and apply the join/cross logic on these window pairs.